silverstripe/silverstripe-userhelp-content/docs/en/03_Pages.md

-title: Managing your site
+title: Pages
-summary: How to work with your content structure, page history and batch publishing.
+summary: How to manage the content structure, page history and batch publishing.

-# Managing your site
+# Managing your site structure

 ## In this section: